woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 Enable IPv6 for the networks used by pipeline containers (steps).
 Make sure you configured your docker daemon to support IPv6.

+## Docker credentials

+Woodpecker supports Docker credentials to securely store registry credentials.
+Install the corresponding credential helper and configure it in your Docker config, and Woodpecker should use them.

 ## Podman support

 While the agent was developped with Docker/Moby, Podman can also be used by setting the environment variable `DOCKER_SOCK` to point to the podman socket.
 In order to work without workarounds, Podman 4.0 (or above) is required.